How to Choose the Best Ham to Buy for Your Next Feast

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-When it comes to picking the best ham for your next feast, the choice is bone-deep.
+When it comes to picking the best ham to buy for your next gathering, the choice is bone-deep.

 Whether you’re planning an Easter feast, Christmas dinner or a big Sunday family meal, few main courses make an occasion feel as special as ham does.
 But preparing the best ham isn’t always so simple.
 Before you head to the store, there are many options to consider.
 City or country?
 Bone-in or boneless?
 And what about spiral cut?
 It’s enough to make your head spin.
 Well, worry not!
-We’re here to give you the scoop on which ham is best for your holiday dinner.
+We’re here to give you the scoop on the best ham to buy for your special dinner.

 Before we get into particulars, let’s sort out what cut of meat a ham is.
 Ham comes from the rear leg of the pig and is then salted and dried or smoked.
 A whole ham can weigh 15 to 20 pounds and can serve up to 30 people.
 Unless you’re feeding a large crowd (or love leftover ham recipes), chances are you don’t need to purchase an entire ham.
 Instead, read on to find out what type of ham will work best for you.

 Ham comes in three styles: city, country and fresh.

 - City hams are the easiest to find at any local grocery store and the prep is easy, too.
 These are usually cured by brining and are sold fully cooked.